getclump/clump/README.md

 val tracksSource = Clump.source(tracksService.fetch)(_.id)
 ```

 The ```ClumpSource``` instances are created using one of the shortcuts that the ```Clump``` object [provides](/src/main/scala/clump/Clump.scala#L69).
 They don't hold any state and allow to create Clump instances representing the [fetch](/src/main/scala/clump/ClumpSource.scala#L12).
-Clump uses the source instance's identity to group requests and perform batched fetches, so it is really important that each source has only one instance within a clump composition and execution.
+Clump uses the fetch function's [identity](/src/main/scala/clump/FunctionIdentity.scala) to group requests and perform batched fetches, so it is possible to have multiple instances of the same source within a clump composition and execution.

 ## Composition